shams-007/Lie-detector/README.md

 **You can contribute by**
 - adding more interesting questions
 - improving the lie detection logic
-- or anything you find fun
+- or fix anything that bugs you

 ---